-Today marks the four-year anniversary of one of the most debated and controversial comic book films ever made—Batman v Superman: Dawn of Justice (BvS).
+Today marks the four-year anniversary of one of the most debated and controversial comic book films ever made—Batman v Superman: Dawn of Justice (known to many as BvS).
 Even four years later you needn’t go further than the screen of your phone to see how widely discussed this movie is among fans and detractors alike.
 And “discuss” might be an inaccurate description of the types of conversations happening on social media platforms and other chat forums alike.
 Fans of Batman v Superman show a passion and loyalty to the film and its director, Zack Snyder, that is only matched by the fervor of Star Wars fans.
 Detractors and critics of Batman v Superman find it difficult to understand the logic of this fandom, and pick out easy targets to demoralize those that enjoy it.
 Reminiscent of party politics that dominate our county, chances of having a respectful, non-combative discussion of BvS continue to prove to be slim.
 I’d like to change that narrative.
 If this article is able to do anything at all, I hope it fosters people’s willingness to listen and have their minds changed.
 Two people on opposite sides of an argument cannot both be right, and neither rarely are.
 Truth is often found in the middle—in the divide.
 You must be willing to meet in the middle in order to discover that truth.

 To add some context, let’s back it up a couple of decades.
-Like many children of the 80s, I grew up a passionate fan of Teenage Mutant Ninja Turtles, NES (Nintendo), Back to the Future, Superman, and Batman.
+Like many children of the 80s, I grew up a passionate fan of Teenage Mutant Ninja Turtles, Nintendo, Super Mario, Back to the Future, Superman, and Batman.
 Some of my earliest memories of Halloween featured me, dressed up in my Superman costume: velcro red cape, and cotton-stuffed sleeves to improve the muscular tone of my four-year-old arms (I still need cotton stuffed shirts to enhance my muscular physique).
 Christopher Reeve was my Superman.
-John Williams’ theme was THE one and only Superman theme.
+John Williams’ Superman theme was THE one and only Superman theme.
 I watched those VHS tapes regularly, and made sure that my mom gave me the definitive Superman styled hair with the curl.
 My dad took me to see Tim Burton’s Batman (1989)—the first movie I actually remember seeing in theaters.
 I wasn’t just a Superman fan anymore: Michael Keaton’s Batman was now my Batman.
 I had made a place in my heart for these two Superheroes.
 These were my superheroes.
 But perhaps unlike many closet nerds of the 80s and 90s, I never got into comic books.
-Even though I was fanatically obsessed with the Last Son of Krypton and the Dark Knight of Gotham, my exposure to these iconic characters was based primarily on the movies, and both DC animated series.
+Even though I was fanatically obsessed with the Last Son of Krypton and the Dark Knight of Gotham, my exposure to these iconic characters was based primarily on the movies, and both DC animated series on tv.
 My nerdiness and love for these characters waned somewhat through me teenage years, as the rise of the nerds and nerd culture had not yet swept through our society— that is, until June of 2005.

 Christopher Nolan Changed the Game

 Arguably the greatest comic book movies (CBM) ever made, the Christopher Nolan Batman trilogy is well-regarded and esteemed by fans and critics alike.
 Nolan gave audiences everywhere a reason to believe that comic book movies aren’t as far-fetched or unrealistic as we had all been made to believe—a precedence set by every other comic book film ever made before.
 Nolan’s Batman was grounded, dark, authentic, and just felt REAL.
 Christian Bale as Batman introduced a more nuanced portrayal of the Caped-Crusader.
 You identified with Bruce Wayne, and almost sympathized with his character in that you didn’t envy him for being Batman.
-There was a real toll and cost to donning the cowl, and these movies showed audiences everywhere that being a superhero comes at a price: it’s not all sunshine and roses, as many comic book movies before had led us to believe.
+There was a real toll and cost to donning the cape and cowl, and these movies showed audiences everywhere that being a superhero comes at a price: it’s not all sunshine and roses, as many comic book movies before had led us to believe.
 The Dark Knight trilogy was not the first CBM, but Nolan’s trilogy changed the game forever.
 The comic book movie genre was to be taken seriously now.
 Dark and gritty was now very much in fashion.
 Campy was out.
 Realism is what moved this genre forward.

 Man of Steel debuted in 2013, and under the supervising eye of Christopher Nolan, Zack Snyder took the wheel and launched both DC and Warner Bros.
 (WB) on a new course.
 Man of Steel continues to age well, and every time I go back and revisit that movie, there are new things I learn and appreciate more and more.
 Man of Steel gave me confidence heading into the sequel.
 It gave me confidence in Zack Snyder and his vision for more DC movies to come.
 However, I felt some apprehension with WB introducing a new Batman in the middle of Superman’s own story.
 When Batman v Superman was announced, my initial reaction was surprise; it felt as though we had skipped a movie in between Man of Steel and BvS.
 Even though Batman had already graced the silver screen in eight solo films, this was a new DC universe with new stories and a new vision.
 Batman and other characters needed time to be reintroduced to the world.
 Come to find out, Snyder had made the case to introduce more characters in solo movies before BvS, only for his ideas to be shut down by execs at Warner Bros.
 In a quote from Heroic Hollywood, industry insider, Neil Daly confirmed these conversations:

 Daly claims that Snyder hadn’t wanted to rush straight into Justice League after Man of Steel.
-He thought there should have been solo films for each of the heroes that were introduced in Batman v Superman, but Warner Bros. spurred on by the success of the Marvel Cinematic Universe, wanted to accelerate things.
-Snyder, according to Daly had a six-film plan, and wouldn’t have directed all of these solo films.
+He thought there should have been solo films for each of the heroes that were introduced in Batman v Superman, but Warner Bros., spurred on by the success of the Marvel Cinematic Universe, wanted to accelerate things.
+Snyder, according to Daly, had a six-film plan, and wouldn’t have directed all of these solo films.
 Rather he would have let other directors flesh out the characters in sync with his vision, while he worked on finishing the main arc of the DCEU, which would have consisted of Man of Steel, Batman v Superman, Justice League, Man of Steel 2, Justice League 2, and Justice League 3.DC Insider Reveals Zack Snyder Wanted Solo Movies Before ‘Justice League’.
 By Cole Albinder, Jan.
 19, 2019

 Without the context of a new Batman movie, the audience was jumping into a story that felt like we opened a book and started reading from page 100.
 What ensued after the release of Batman v Superman was only an inevitability.
 We looked for context in the most recent parts of our memory, and all we found there was Christian Bale and Christopher Nolan.